MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-configure.md

 1. Create a dedicated [distribution group](/powershell/module/exchange/new-distributiongroup) for your global communication compliance policy with the following properties: Make sure that this distribution group isn't used for other purposes or other Office 365 services.

     - **MemberDepartRestriction = Closed**.
-Ensures that users cannot remove themselves from the distribution group.
+Ensures that users can't remove themselves from the distribution group.
     - **MemberJoinRestriction = Closed**.
-Ensures that users cannot add themselves to the distribution group.
+Ensures that users can't add themselves to the distribution group.
     - **ModerationEnabled = True**.
-Ensures that all messages sent to this group are subject to approval and that the group is not being used to communicate outside of the communication compliance policy configuration.
+Ensures that all messages sent to this group are subject to approval and that the group isn't being used to communicate outside of the communication compliance policy configuration.

     ```PowerShell
     New-DistributionGroup -Name <your group name> -Alias <your group alias> -MemberDepartRestriction 'Closed' -MemberJoinRestriction 'Closed' -ModerationEnabled $true